Tuesday, 1 October 2024

 This image should loosely look like the homepage of my music magazines website for when users go into the website.
 I plan on having the masthead remain the same as the font used for the masthead of the two magazines.
 I am also debating whether or not to include the magazine strapline to further connect into the minds of website visitors between the website and both printed editions of the magazine (something that several music magazines and magazine websites offer).
 The difference between a website and magazine of course is the interactivity aspect of a website - which is what will be crucial on fulfilling on.

 One other method to connect the two products: website and magazine will be including ways to purchase the magazine on the website.
+Showing the backlog of magazines released and particularly highlight the ability to purchase the most recent release.
 Needing to be simple for the ease of use by visitors, but not too basic as to come across as not professional enough.
 In essence, the theme for the website should be minimalist.

 And will need to harness the main positive that websites have over print media such as: magazines, their interactivity.